eclipse-kura/kura/_posts/dev/2014-11-16-bluetooth-le-beacon-example.md

 In order to proceed, you need to know the IP address of your embedded gateway that is on the remote target unit.
 With this information, follow the mToolkit instructions for installing a single bundle to the remote target device [located here](deploying-bundles.html#_Install_Single_Bundle).
 When the installation is complete, the bundle starts automatically.

-In the ESF Gateway Administration Console, the BeaconExample tab appears on the left and enables the beacon to be configured for advertising.
+In the Kura Gateway Administration Console, the BeaconExample tab appears on the left and enables the beacon to be configured for advertising.

 You should see a message similar to the one below from **/var/log/kura.log** indicating that the bundle was successfully installed and configured.